 Battersea Park is a lovely haven, with numerous sculptures, pretty gardens, a shimmering lake, and an elegant waterside Chinese pagoda.
 There’s even a little zoo where children can interact with smaller species like otters.

-As one of the wealthiest and most fashionable neighbourhoods in London, accommodation here can get pretty pricey.
-Whilst there is little to suit budget travellers, those with more generous allowances have plenty to choose from with an abundance of elegant, boutique hotels in the area.
+As one of the wealthiest and most fashionable neighborhoods in London, accommodation here can get pretty pricey.
+Whilst there is little to suit budget travelers, those with more generous allowances have plenty to choose from with an abundance of elegant, boutique hotels in this safe and luxury area.

-You Should Stay In Chelsea If you want to stay in one of the most famously fashionable areas of London; you want to indulge in laid back luxury; you have a generous budget for accommodation.🔍FIND BEST HOTELS IN CHELSEA
+Stay In Chelsea If you want to stay in one of the most famously fashionable areas of London; you want to indulge in laid-back luxury; you have a generous budget for accommodation; this is your first visit;

-9. Kensington, where to stay in London for families
+Best places to stay in London in Chelsea for first-timers:

 High Street Kensington is a popular shopping street that runs through the heart of South Kensington.
 Aside from well-known brands and fancy cafes, High Street Kensington is also home to several smaller museums.